QuantEcon/SimpleDifferentialOperators.jl/docs/src/index.md

 jumpprocess =  JumpProcess(x̄, jumps)
 ```

-Alternatively, one can define an identical jump process with ease if the jump size is uniform across all nodes:
+Alternatively, one can define an identical jump process with ease if the jump maginitude in index is uniform across all nodes:

 ```julia
 # use the fact that the jump size is uniform across all nodes
 jumpprocess = JumpProcess(x̄, -1)
 ```

-Then one can define the corresponding operator $L_n$ and solve value functions as follows:
+Then one can define the corresponding discretized operator $L_n$ and solve value functions as follows:

 ```julia
 # define jump intensity